Shutdown threat ends after House, Senate pass 45-day funding plan

 The statement, signed by House Minority Leader Hakeem Jeffries, Democratic Whip Katherine Clark, caucus chair Pete Aguilar and vice chair Ted Lieu, said that the House needs to show “renewing support for the valiant Ukrainian effort” by voting on additional Ukraine aid.

-"Democrats and Republicans have come to an agreement and the government will remain open.
-We will have avoided a shutdown.
-Bipartisanship, which has been the trademark of the Senate, has prevailed and the American people can breathe a sigh of relief," Schumer said.

-"Leader McConnell and I have agreed to continue fighting for more economic and security aid for Ukraine.
-We support Ukraine's efforts to defend its sovereignty against Putin's aggression,” Schumer said, addressing Democratic Sen. Michael Bennet’s concerns about the lack of funding for Ukraine in the bill.
+"It has been a day full of twists and turns, but the American people can breathe a sigh of relief: there will be no government shutdown tonight," Schumer said in remarks Saturday on the Senate floor.
+I want to thank my colleagues here in the Senate, especially our appropriators.

+"Our bipartisanship made this bill possible," Schumer said.
+"We will keep the government open for 45 days with a clean (continuing resolution), at current funding levels."

-McConnell said in his remarks, "With just a few hours to spare, the Senate is now in a position to prevent a harmful and unnecessary government shutdown.
-Passing this measure, keeping the lights on, will allow us to return our attention to making headway on full-year appropriations our colleagues have been working on, literally for months, and will give us the flexibility to meet urgent supplemental priorities both at home and abroad.
+McConnell said in his remarks before the voters, "With just a few hours to spare, the Senate is now in a position to prevent a harmful and unnecessary government shutdown.
+Passing this measure, keeping the lights on, will allow us to return our attention to making headway on full-year appropriations our colleagues have been working on, literally for months, and will give us the flexibility to meet urgent supplemental priorities both at home and abroad."

-"Therefore, I would urge our colleagues to join me in supporting this important step in the right direction.
-I'm confident the Senate will pass further urgent assistance to Ukraine later this year."

-Before the House vote, McCarthy said: "We’re going to do our job.
-We’re going to be adults in the room.
-And we’re going to keep government open."

 SEE MORE: Biden, amid low poll numbers, blames House GOP for looming shutdown